Spatial anisotropies from long wavelength scalar and tensor modes: Introduction

 \section{Introduction}

 A key ingredient of modern cosmology is the cosmological principle, according to which our universe is well approximated by a homogeneous and isotropic background spacetime, whose geometry is fully described by the Friedmann-Lemaître-Robertson-Walker (FLRW) metric.
-The inclusion of small metric and stress-energy perturbations governed by Einstein equations, plus the ad-hoc mechanism of an early single-field inflationary phase, lead to a mathematical model where the universe is described with just six free parameters (see~\cite{Anselmi:2022uvj} for a different point of view).
+The inclusion of small perturbations governed by Einstein equations, plus the ad-hoc mechanism of an early single-field inflationary phase, lead to a mathematical model where the universe is described with just six free parameters (see~\cite{Anselmi:2022uvj} for a different point of view).
 The success of this description has been largely confirmed by CMB and large-scale structure data~\cite{Planck:2018vyg,eBOSS:2020yzd}.
-At the same time, the data also point to the existence of large-angle CMB anomalies and tensions between the CMB and large-scale structure data~\cite{Schwarz:2015cma,Planck:2015igc,Abdalla:2022yfr,Aluri:2022hzs}, suggesting either some subtle systematic effect in the data or that we may have reached the limits of our theoretical description.
-This scenario has boosted intense theoretical activity in the past years, where basic ingredients are modified or new degrees of freedom are introduced to account for the anomalies and tensions.
+At the same time, there are also claims of large-angle CMB anomalies and tensions between low and high redshift data~\cite{Schwarz:2015cma,Planck:2015igc,Abdalla:2022yfr,Aluri:2022hzs}, suggesting either some subtle systematic effect in data analysis, or that we may have reached the limits of our theoretical description.
+This scenario has boosted intense theoretical activity in the past years, where basic ingredients are modified or new degrees of freedom are introduced to account for the anomalies and tensions~\cite{Bull:2015stt}.

 However, a deeper scrutiny of the standard cosmological framework may reveal unexpected features even without the introduction of additional hypotheses.
 For example, backreaction effects are known to introduce spatial anisotropies that can affect the isotropy of the Hubble flow~\cite{Marozzi:2012ib}.
 More recently, it has been shown that anisotropic dynamics will emerge from the homogeneous (i.e., long-wavelength) limit of standard cosmological perturbations, and thus all cosmological observables are expected to show some deviation from isotropy at large scales~\cite{Pereira:2019mpp}.